Stretchy™ Calculator

 Math-Stretchy-Calculator-02-anim

-PROPORTIONS: (X/Y) x N: Example: (2/3) x N. Stretch the rubber band to make the 2 on the rubber band line up with the 3 on the fixed scale.
+PROPORTIONS: (X/Y) x N: Example: (2/3) x N. Stretch the elastic belt to make the 2 on the belt line up with the 3 on the fixed scale.
 Then, using the numbers on the fixed scale, read to the right to find 2/3 the value of any number on the fixed scale.
 Ex.: (2/3)3 = 2; (2/3)4 = 2-2/3; (2/3)6 = 4; (2/3)9 = 6, etc.

 SQUARES: X2: To square X, set the index (“1”) to the value of X on the fixed scale.
-Adjacent to the value of X on the rubber band, read the answer on the fixed scale.
+Adjacent to the value of X on the belt, read the answer on the fixed scale.
 Example: 3 squared: set the index on the rubber band to 3 on the fixed scale, and, read the answer 9 on the fixed scale.

 HinesLab is actively seeking licensees to commercialize this technology.
 This is not a product being offered for sale to end users.
 To discuss licensing, please contact Steve Hines at: